rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     su
     sysctl -p

-There's a [known bug](http://serverfault.com/questions/355520/after-reboot-debian-box-ignore-sysctl-conf-values) which may prevent these values to be read on boot.
+There's a [known bug](http://serverfault.com/questions/355520/after-reboot-debian-box-ignore-sysctl-conf-values) which may prevent these values to be read on boot (check that it worked about rebooting with `sysctl -a | grep ip_forward`).
 Add the following above `exit 0` in */etc/rc.local*:

     :::text
     sysctl -p /etc/sysctl.conf